ShrutiKamble01/snake_game/README.md

 Open your browser and visit: http://localhost:8080

 3. Deploy on Kubernetes
-Make sure you have a Kubernetes cluster running (e.g., Minikube, Kind, EKS, etc.).
+Make sure you have a Kubernetes cluster running .

 Apply the deployment: